5 Fun Facts about Easter Your Kids Will Love

 There are also other resurrection stories amongst ancient cultures across the world.
 All the fun activities, like Easter egg hunts, have pagan roots, but integrate into Christian beliefs nicely because of the theme of rebirth and renewal.

 As far as candy goes, Easter is a huge holiday for giving sweets and treats out to little ones, and your little learner probably looks forward to the goodies the Easter bunny brings on Easter morning!
 Halloween ranks in as the top holiday for candy-giving, but Easter is at a close second.
 Easter enjoys a large amount of holiday-specific candies that have become a time-honored tradition in many households.
 The most popular non-chocolate Easter candy are Peeps, while kids also enjoy jelly beans, and chocolate treats, like Cadbury eggs and chocolate bunnies.

 Easter is a joyous holiday that kids, and it has a rich history allowing celebrants to honor the resurrection of their savior as well as the beginning of spring.
 Hopefully the above Easter facts teach your child something new this Easter holiday, while getting them ready for this year’s holiday.

-After the Easter celebrations die down, don’t forget to check out all our apps and free resources on our website or on the AppStore!
-You’ll find everything from free preschool learning books, to Singapore math games for kids to keep your kids busy learning and growing throughout this and every season!
+After the Easter celebrations die down, don’t forget to sign up for endless learning with our Talented and Gifted Program!
+You’ll find everything from fun worksheets and videos from educational experts, to interactive games for every grade level to keep your kids busy learning and growing throughout this and every season!
 This Easter season, get your kids excited with new Easter coloring pages and holiday worksheets coming soon!
 Stay tuned!